 As descendants of Lyon slaves and slave owners, our position is that any change to The Byram African-American Cemetery was and is a desecration to the cemetery and to the memory of everyone buried there.
 The Lyon Family specifically created this cemetery as a finally resting place for their slaves as well as free blacks, who were most likely their former slaves, so it is also disrespectful to the memory and original intentions of the Lyon Family who are buried above the Byram African-American Cemetery.
 There should be no expectations of neutrality on this issue from the descendants of the Green/Merritt family.
 None whatsoever.

 I am the daughter of Joyce Greene Vega, the granddaughter of Richard W. Greene, Jr., the great-granddaughter of Richard W. Green, Sr., the great-great granddaughter of George E. Green, the great-great-great granddaughter of Allen and Mary Green, and the great-great-great-great granddaughter of Anthony and Peg Green.
-Hear me now, the Greens ARE from Greenwich, CT and they were African-American with some Native American and European thrown in the mix.
+Hear me now, the Greens ARE from Greenwich, CT and they were Native and African descent with some European thrown in the mix.
 Our family history in Greenwich spans over 250 years.
 Greenwich certainly can be called our hometown.
 My ancestors were a part of Greenwich before most of the people living there now ever called Greenwich their home.
-Historical facts matter and my ancestors’, and the other Black lives buried in the Byram African-American Cemetery, mattered …even in death.
+Historical facts matter and my ancestors’, and the other Native-African lives buried in the Byram African-American Cemetery, mattered …even in death.